 Up until last weekend I was using pine shavings for the bedding, and just setting the food tray and water dish on the floor of the cage, but since I’d about reached my limit with cleaning soggy poop-covered wood shavings out of the water dish (why yes, my life is as glamorous as it sounds) I tried something different and put down straw for their bedding and raised the food and water up on some bricks.

-These are chickens going, “WHATTHEEFF IS THIS STUFF UNDER MY FEET.
+The chickens are going, “WHATTHEEFF IS THIS STUFF UNDER MY FEET.
 Ah.
 Ahhhhh!
 Ah.
 Get me outta here.
 Getmeouttahere.
 It’s going to GETTTTTT MEEEE!”

 Seriously, it was a chicken meltdown-slash-pile-on in the corner of the cage for the first fifteen minutes, but they finally got over it.
 Amazingly, the water dish stayed free and clear for two whole days but the chicken cage smelled way worse with the straw instead of the pine shavings.